manyducksco/borf/packages/state/README.md

 # @woofjs/state

-> These functions are also exported from `@woofjs/app`.
-This package is a standalone version.
+> These functions are also exported from `@woofjs/client` and `@woofjs/server`.
+Only use this package if you need a standalone version.
+Consider one of those two packages if you're making an app.

 ```
 $ npm i --dev @woofjs/state